Zhark10/RN_CustomMessenger/README.md

+## Custom messanger for react-native projects (beta -v)

-## Offline chat that you can use in your projects for interesting registration, surveys and other purposes.
+### Offline chat that you can use in your projects for interesting registration, surveys and other purposes.

-### The chat has custom fields for answering bot questions:
+### The chat has custom fields for answering chatbot-questions:
 - multiple choice
 - select one item from the list
-- entry field
+- input field
 - action
 - button
 - upload photo